magento/storefront-message-broker/README.md

 Contributions are welcomed!
 Read the [Contributing Guide](./CONTRIBUTING.md) for more information.

 ### Licensing
-This project is licensed under the Apache V2 License.
+This project is licensed under the OSL-3.0 License.
 See [LICENSE](./LICENSE.md) for more information.